Unusual Restaurants in London | The Ones That Stand Out From The Crowd

 Dinner by Heston | Knightsbridge

-A Michelin-starred restaurant from the notoriously experimental chef Heston Blumenthal, serving a time-travelling menu including a 600 year old starter; something called ‘meat fruit’; and a pudding made with the assistance of a historically accurate pineapple roasting pulley.
-READ MORE.
+An unusual Michelin-starred restaurant from the notoriously experimental chef Heston Blumenthal, serving a time-travelling menu including a 600 year old starter; something called ‘meat fruit’; and a pudding made with the assistance of a historically accurate pineapple roasting pulley.

 Unusual restaurants in London not your thing?
-Go more mainstream, with our London Restaurant Bible
+Check out the best recently opened restaurants in London